Updated on July 9th, 2020

 What do you need to know?

-Before I start it’s important to point out that the tips I’m sharing are very much practical considerations on visiting the area after the impact of a hurricane has been felt.
+Before I start it’s important to point out that the tips I’m sharing are very much practical considerations.
 During my time I spoke to many people who had lost everything – houses, businesses & even family histories, wiped out.

 Thankfully no-one I met had lost loved ones but when I was in the British Virgin Islands (BVI) I heard that 45 people had died from heart attacks (they called it heartbreak) in the weeks following.
 To me, this demonstrates the emotional toll & stress of a nation coming to terms with their lives being devastated.